David P. Anderson: Career

-Berkeley Open Infrastructure for Network Computing

-In 2002 he created the Berkeley Open Infrastructure for Network Computing project, which develops an open-source software platform for volunteer computing.
+In 2002 he created the Berkeley Open Infrastructure for Network Computing (BOINC) project, which develops an open-source software platform for volunteer computing.
 The project is funded by NSF and is based at the UC Berkeley Space Sciences Laboratory.
-BOINC is used by about 100 projects, including SETI@home, Einstein@home, Rosetta@home, Climateprediction.net, and the IBM World Community Grid.
-It is used as a platform for several distributed applications in areas as diverse as mathematics, medicine, molecular biology, climatology, and astrophysics.
+BOINC has been used by about 100 projects, including SETI@home, Einstein@home, Rosetta@home, Climateprediction.net, and the IBM World Community Grid, in areas as diverse as mathematics, medicine, molecular biology, climatology, and astrophysics.

 Anderson was involved in Stardust@home, which used 23,000 volunteers to identify interstellar dust particles via the Web – an approach called distributed thinking.
-In 2007 Anderson launched two new software projects: Bossa (middleware for distributed thinking), and Bolt (a framework for web-based training and education in the context of volunteer computing and distributed thinking).

-Berkeley Open System for Skill Aggregation

-The Berkeley Open System for Skill Aggregation (BOSSA) is a software framework for distributed thinking, using volunteers on the Internet to perform tasks that require human intelligence, knowledge, or cognitive skills.
+In 2007 Anderson developed BOSSA a software framework for distributed thinking, using volunteers on the Internet to perform tasks that require human intelligence, knowledge, or cognitive skills.

+He also developed BOLT, a framework for web-based training and education in the context of volunteer computing and distributed thinking.

+Music

+Since 2020 Anderson has been involved in software projects related to classical music: